 Our Worship & Creative Arts Department hosts seasonal art exhibits highlighting and celebrating Grace Center’s visual artists and their work.
 Join us as we partner with God in cultivating community around the arts and encouraging creativity within our community.
-You are invited to our upcoming exhibition, Coastlines: Motion & Stillness, featuring photographer Davin McLaird, which opens with a reception between services in Grace Cafe on October 14.
-All are welcome to join us for refreshments and to meet the artist.
+You are invited to view our current exhibition, Coastlines: Motion & Stillness, featuring photographer Davin McLaird in Grace Cafe.

 About the Collection